lootedvillage/projectile-motion/README.md

 This script will be updated over time, currently the next proposed updates are:

- - Modifying the code so that it properly simulates the motion rather than requiring a predefined timestep array
+ - Modifying the code so that it properly simulates the motion rather than requiring a predefined timestep array (Implemented 04/10/2022)

  - Adding code for the "vertical launch" scenario, i.e. throwing a projectile directly upwards